Booth notebook

 Open saved booth copy

 Mr Rassy is lining up I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023).
 Hearing it against Elephant matters because it reads like part of an album world, not a detached single.
-I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to My Girl Josephine by Fats Domino off Greatest Hits: Walking To New Orleans (2007) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
+I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to Rock a My Soul by Pixies off Pixies (2002) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
 The transition is earning its place instead of skating by on vibe.
+The request line is whispering "I need a dusky slow-burn lane with warm low end tonight.".

 Record in focus